Yale-LILY/LectureBank/README.md

 # LILY LectureBank

-This is the repo for LectureBank Corpus, with all batches and updates.
-We release meta data in this repo.
+This is the repo for the LectureBank Corpus, with all batches and updates.

 Note that we also have a few works using part of the corpus, you can find more details in the [LB-Paper](https://github.com/Yale-LILY/LectureBank/tree/master/LB-Paper) folder.